 The leaves can grow up to 2 inches tall and can be shaped like an oval or like fingers.

 They have veins that run through them, which give them their distinctive look.

-Mint has a distinctive smell when crushed or rubbed between fingers.
+Mint has a distinct smell when crushed or rubbed between fingers.

 25 Incredible Moringa Mint Tea Benefits